centralparkshark/stock-sync/README.md

 - [ ] Way to Search both boards at once? and check if their data lines up
 - [ ] combine tam and shopify routes?
 - [ ] multi-update
+- [ ] convert prices to dollar format

 ### Presentation
 - demonstration of the application